 The glass ban applies to our foreshore beaches, reserves and parklands spanning from Elwood to Port Melbourne.
 This means that you cannot take any kind of glass items onto the foreshore without a permit.

-Visit the Glass bans page for a foreshore glass map and for more information.
+Visit the Glass ban page for a foreshore glass map and for more information.

-Alcohol bans are in place to ensure that the beach remains safe and fun for everyone, and that we can avoid celebrations from getting out of hand.
+Alcohol bans are in place to ensure that our public spaces remain safe and fun for everyone, and that we can avoid celebrations from getting out of hand.

-There is also a total alcohol ban across the City of Port Phillip at New Year's (8 pm 30 December to 12 midday 2 January) and Australia Day (8 pm 25 January to 12 midday 27 January).
+There are also holiday-specific city-wide alcohol bans in place over New Year's (8 pm 30 December to 12 midday 2 January) and Australia Day (12.01 am to 11.59 pm 26 January).

 The bans are enforced by Victoria Police with support from our Local Law Officers, who will be out in force this summer.
 Make sure you’re prepared in order to avoid receiving a $192 fine or having your alcohol confiscated.